Battle of Höchst: Battle

 On 15 June, Christian reached the territory of the Archbishopric of Mainz at Oberursel.
 He sent Colonel Dodo zu Innhausen und Knyphausen with an advance guard of 1,500 men against Höchst to take the town in a coup de main and to safeguard the Main crossing point.
 However, the Höchst municipal troops successfully defended the town against Knyphausen's initial assault.
 On the 16th Knyphausen's troops finally stormed and plundered Höchst.

 Two days later the Protestants started building a pontoon bridge across the Main.
 Meanwhile, Christian moved with his troops towards Höchst and destroyed the villages of Oberusel, Eschborn, and Sulzbach.
 At the same time the Catholic troops approached in forced marches from Würzburg with 20,000 infantrymen, 6,000 cavalrymen, and 18 guns.
 On 19 June, they arrived at the Nidda River between Nied and Sossenheim late at night.

-When the bridge was completed in the morning of 20 June, Christian's baggage started to cross the river.
+When the bridge was completed on the morning of 20 June, Christian's baggage started to cross the river.
 Tilly planned to force Christian's troops back to the Höchst walls and the Main, isolating the two thousand troops in Sossenheim.
 Hence, Christian ordered his troops to withdraw over the pontoon bridge towards Kelsterbach, but under the Catholic artillery fire the withdrawal turned into a headlong flight.
 The bridge broke after only 3,000 men had crossed and many of Christian's soldiers and horses drowned in the Main.

 By the time Höchst castle was captured at around 10 p.m., Christian had already lost a third of his army and was forced to retreat.
 Mansfeld lost an additional 2,000 troops acting as rearguard at Mannheim.
 Christian's entire baggage train and guns became Catholic loot.
 While the League troops lost only 100 soldiers, nearly 2,000 of Christian's soldiers died.
 However, Christian succeeded in escaping with 3,000 cavalrymen, 8,000 infantrymen, and his war chest, eventually uniting with Mansfeld's army.
 More recent investigations, however, showed that Christian had lost most of his booty.